matzehecht/EinsatzMonitor-Alarm-PDF-Converter/README.md

       type: 'column'
       inputKeyWord: EM        # Can be something different (compared to inputSection) for other columns than the first
       filter: ^.*1(\/|-)00$
-    # Example for table - one value from a column specified with key words
+    # Example for table - one value from a row specified with key words
     Ortszusatz:
       inputSection: Einsatzort
       inputKeyWords:
         - Ortszusatz
         - Bemerkung
       index: 0
-    # Example for table - one value from a column specified with indexes
+    # Example for table - one value specified with indexes
     Straße:
       inputSection: Einsatzort
       rowIndex: 1